 Prior to 5/21/2019, Face F4 was defined incorrectly in the table for PENTA_66 and PENTA_75.

 CGNS supports nine types of hexahedral elements, HEXA_8, HEXA_20, HEXA_27, HEXA_32, HEXA_56, HEXA_64, HEXA_44, HEXA_98, and HEXA_125.
 HEXA_8 elements are composed of eight nodes located at the eight geometric corners of the hexahedron.
 In addition, HEXA_20 and HEXA_27 elements have a node at the middle of each of the twelve edges; HEXA_27 adds a node at the middle of each of the six faces, and one at the cell center.
-The cubic forms of the hexahedral elements, HEXA_32, HEXA_56, and HEXA_64 contain two interior nodes along each edge, 24 interior face nodes in the case of HEXA_56 and HEXA_64, and an additonal eight interior volume nodes for HEXA_64.
-The quartic forms of the hexahedral elements, HEXA_44, HEXA_98, and HEXA_125 contain three interior nodes along each edge, 54 interior face nodes in the case of HEXA_98, and 54 interior face nodes and an additonal 27 interior volume nodes for HEXA_125.
+The cubic forms of the hexahedral elements, HEXA_32, HEXA_56, and HEXA_64 contain two interior nodes along each edge, 24 interior face nodes in the case of HEXA_56 and HEXA_64, and an additional eight interior volume nodes for HEXA_64.
+The quartic forms of the hexahedral elements, HEXA_44, HEXA_98, and HEXA_125 contain three interior nodes along each edge, 54 interior face nodes in the case of HEXA_98, and 54 interior face nodes and an additional 27 interior volume nodes for HEXA_125.

 Note